 Every city around the world will become the most logical segment to determine the best type of multi-modal transportation network.
 They will determine the commuter behaviour and acceptance.

-(MaaS) is a mechanism that allows utilisation of all the modes, keeping the commuter in focus.
+Mobility-as-a-Service (MaaS) is a mechanism that allows utilisation of all the modes, keeping the commuter in focus.
 With technology innovation and ecosystem support, MaaS seamlessly integrates the first and last mile connectivity to supplement existing fragmented transportation systems.
 It is more flexible than the existing transportation network, where supply is aligned with actual demand and where more choices are provided to enable commuters with easier, faster, cheaper, cleaner, and safer choices.
 With significant contribution from technology companies, it is possible to work on real-time information, optimise route planning, make the modes of transport interoperable, and track public transportation network, which are basic building blocks of the MaaS.

 The four pillars mentioned above can be built and strengthened if all the stakeholders, including the OEMs, tech companies and government bring about a mutual, collaborative and incentivising means that will eventually help the commuters.
 Making transformational change calls for the collaboration of many companies across many industries.